MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/includes/v2/prepare-permissions.md

    ![Create a personal access token.](/azure/devops/repos/git/media/add-personal-access-token.png)

    > [!NOTE]
-   > If you are configuring a deployment group agent, or f you see an error when registering a VM environment resource, you must set the PAT scope to **All accessible organizations**.
+   > If you are configuring a deployment group agent, or if you see an error when registering a VM environment resource, you must set the PAT scope to **All accessible organizations**.
    > :::image type="content" source="../../media/prepare-permissions-pat-scope.png" alt-text="Screenshot of setting PAT scope to all accessible organizations.":::